 Marc: The beauty of working with the power information gathered from our intelligent PDUs is that you only have to learn one standard interface.
 A server from Dell and a server from HP have two sets of power and separate interfaces.
 Cisco network hardware would have a third interface, and so on.
 If you have a diverse ecosystem in your data center, all those devices need power, so if you’ve got a common element to plug into like an intelligent PDU, then you only need one interface to gather all that data.
 That’s a common frustration for many people because every vendor tries to lock you into a proprietary interface.
 With our systems, by going through a Server Technology rack PDU, we provide the “magic decoder ring” that shows you how to get data out of our PDU to put into whatever tool you want to use.
-You can use Sentry Power Manager or an open source solution.
+You can use Power IQ, from Sunbird, or an open source solution.
 So, you gain flexibility as well as access to the data because we don’t lock it up.
 Sentry Power Manager is great because it’s closely coupled with our hardware.
 This gives you speed both in deployment of the PDUs and configuration management.

 Question: So, we know that Server Technology’s intelligent rack PDUs feature alerts via SNMP traps to show power and environmental conditions.
 But is it still up to the data center operator to act on this information?

 Marc: Not necessarily.
 We have some customers with the expertise to write interfaces to our system that lets them automatically go back and reset a frozen piece of hardware.
 For instance, if a server gets bluescreened, they can ping the server and, if it quits responding, they can go back and cycle power to the outlet and reset it.
 So, it can definitely be automated.